Presenting the Probabilities of Different Effect Sizes: Towards a Better Understanding and Communication of Statistical Uncertainty: The Proposed Approach

 The credible interval is computed based on the conventional decision threshold of the 95\% credible level.
-It includes both negative and positive values and, therefore, the conventional approach leads either to the conclusion that the effect is not statistically significant, or to the one that there is no conclusive evidence for the effect \autocite{Gross2015, Kruschke2018a}.
+It includes both negative and positive values and, therefore, the conventional approach leads to either of the two conclusions: that the effect is not statistically significant, or that the evidence is inconclusive \autocite{Gross2015, Kruschke2018a}.

 The one-sided hypotheses are computed based on the decision threshold of the null effect, i.e., $P(\theta>0)$ and $P(\theta<0)$, as commonly done.
-Because of this threshold, the information of the uncertainty is much more limited than what my approach presents in Figure \ref{ccdfExa}.
-Most importantly, the use of these decision thresholds require researchers to justify why these thresholds should be used, rather than, say, the 94\% credible interval or $P(\theta>0.1)$ and $P(\theta<-0.1)$.
+Because of these decision thresholds, the information about the uncertainty is much more limited than what my approach presents in Figure \ref{ccdfExa}.

+The use of decision thresholds also requires researchers to justify why these thresholds should be used, rather than, say, the 94\% credible interval or $P(\theta>0.1)$ and $P(\theta<-0.1)$.
 This problem does not apply to my approach.
-My approach can be considered as a generalized way to use one-sided hypotheses.
-It graphically summarizes all one-sided hypotheses (up to a practically computable point), using different effect sizes as different thresholds from which on the probability of an effect is computed.
+The proposed approach can be considered as a generalized way to use one-sided hypotheses.
+It graphically summarizes all one-sided hypotheses (up to the theoretical or practical limits), using different effect sizes as different thresholds based on each of which the probability of the effect is computed.